Back to my apartment I went, to my stereo, my over-ear Radio Shack headphones, and I sat and listened.

 But now I had time to listen, and the number of songs that I really liked numbered nearly as many as there were on the album.
 Tighter and Tighter I could listen to over and over and over again.
 And I did.
 And it reminded me that the things that are worthwhile just take some time.
 Sometimes they're just a little bit harder.
 And when you get past all that, it's what feels right, and was right, all along.

 And that is how I found myself staring at that eight yard roll of Strathmore that had been sitting in the corner of my studio for a good five years, probably longer, still in cellophane.
 I cut off a hunk and hung it on the wall.
 I grabbed some coloured pencils and my General's pencils and did some preliminary sketching, trying to figure out how I would do this thing that I was about to do.
 I found the method that worked, and I got started on a portrait of Chris Cornell.
 After investing a dozen hours or so, it wasn't working out.
 I gave up.
 I abandoned it for a couple days, erased some of it, then just started fooling around with it, and I forgot that it wasn't working.
-And then with time and effort, and a lot of loud music, it got it to this stage where I can say I'm almost done.
+With time and effort, and a lot of loud music, it got it to this stage where I can say I'm almost done.
 Some tweaks and tonal adjustments, and it will get there.

 Loud music and drawing faces.